GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 align: center
 ---
 ```
-__Purpose:__ In this step we set up the correct folder structure to make the analysis easier and to ensure consistent results.
+__Purpose:__ This step outlines the recommended folder structure to simplify the analysis and ensure consistent, reproducible results.

 __Tool:__ No special tools or programs are needed